plires/vialplast/wp-content/plugins/woo-variation-swatches/README.txt

 [youtube https://www.youtube.com/watch?v=1IhEZiGzJHs]

+Besides adding swatches on the product page, you can show [WooCommerce variation swatches on shop page](https://getwooplugins.com/plugins/woocommerce-variation-swatches/)

 👉 Auto Convert All Dropdowns to Image Swatch If Variation Has a Featured Image Set

 If you have already set featured images for variations, then it will automatically convert all dropdowns to image swatch.
 That means you don’t need the hassle to do it manually which in return will save your valuable time.